hxj5/rbio/README.md

 Please try restarting your R session (e.g. call `.rs.restartR()` if in RStudio), if you encounter the error "**lazy-load database is corrupt**" after installing the package with `devtools`.
+It should be a base R problem.
+See more discussion at the
+[stackoverflow thread](https://stackoverflow.com/questions/30424608/error-in-fetchkey-lazy-load-database)
-See more discussion at the [stackoverflow thread](https://stackoverflow.com/questions/30424608/error-in-fetchkey-lazy-load-database) or issue [419](https://github.com/r-lib/devtools/issues/419) & [1001](https://github.com/r-lib/devtools/pull/1001) of the "devtools" project.
+or issue [419](https://github.com/r-lib/devtools/issues/419) &
+[1001](https://github.com/r-lib/devtools/pull/1001) of the "devtools" project.